GuG-Shadamu/CPPSkillBuilder/miscellaneous/patern.md

 ## Curiously Recurring Template Pattern (CRTP):

 This is a C++ technique where a class Derived inherits from a base class template instantiated with Derived itself.
 It's a form of static polymorphism.
+CRTP may be used to implement "compile-time polymorphism", when a base class exposes an interface, and derived classes implement such interface.

 ```cpp
 template <typename Derived>
 class Base {};